In real life, localization of

 SOPA makes it possible to control the panning of the sound during its reproduction.

-SOPA data contain not only an audio data stream but also its spatial information.
-Spatial information can be used to produce directionality so that the listener can pick up sounds from any desired direction and reject sound from other directions.
+SOPA data contain not only an audio data stream but also its spatial property.
+Spatial property can be used to form a beam.

-A SOPA file contains only the monaural audio data stream and the directional information.
+A SOPA file contains only the monaural audio data stream and the spatial property of sounds.
 How to reproduce the data is not specified anywhere in the SOPA file.
 How to reconstruct the space acoustically from the SOPA file is open to the developers.

-Although all demonstrations presented on this site require stereo headphones, spatial audio information can be reconstructed from a SOPA file also for the multi-channel loudspeaker system.
+Although all demonstrations presented on this site require stereo headphones, spatial sound information can be reconstructed from a SOPA file also for the multi-channel loudspeaker system.

 We constructed, for instance, a 6-channel loudspeaker system to reproduce SOPA data that is illustrated in the figure below.
 The system is named 'Panoramic Sound Spot System .'